RealistAI/bq_migration_automation_tool/README.md

 #### BASE_PATH

-The base path for which the dataset mapping grabs the SQLs that is parses through and adjusts to work for BigQuery<br>
+The base path for which the dataset mapping grabs the SQLs that is parses through and adjusts to work for BigQuery<br><br>

 ### Generate Teradata to Bigquery Mapping Config